Micropropagation: Selection of mother plant

 Micropropagation begins with the selection of plant material to be propagated.
 The plant tissues are removed from an intact plant in a sterile condition.
 Clean stock materials that are free of viruses and fungi are important in the production of the healthiest plants.
-Once the plant material is chosen for culture, the collection of explant(s) begins and is dependent on the type of tissue to be used; including stem tips, anthers, petals, pollen and other plant tissues.
+Once the plant material is chosen for culture, the collection of explant(s) begins and is dependent on the type of tissue to be used, including stem tips, anthers, petals, pollen and other plant tissues.
 The explant material is then surface sterilized, usually in multiple courses of bleach and alcohol washes, and finally rinsed in sterilized water.
-This small portion of plant tissue, sometimes only a single cell, is placed on a growth medium, typically containing Macro and micro nutrients, water, sucrose as an energy source and one or more plant growth regulators (plant hormones).
-Usually the medium is thickened with a gelling agent, such as agar, to create a gel which supports the explant during growth.
+This small portion of plant tissue, sometimes only a single cell, is placed on a growth medium, typically containing Macro and micronutrients, water, sucrose as an energy source and one or more plant growth regulators (plant hormones).
+Usually, the medium is thickened with a gelling agent, such as agar, to create a gel which supports the explant during growth.
 Some plants are easily grown on simple media, but others require more complicated media for successful growth; the plant tissue grows and differentiates into new tissues depending on the medium.
 For example, media containing cytokinin are used to create branched shoots from plant buds.